When I think that I must work on something and I am not in the mood to work yet, I tell myself to DO IT NOW! until I stand and really do something.

 I allowed the experts in the room to shine… And on the third day I was given a standing ovation and some were on tears.

 Or Writing a New Training Program

 Freewriting helps me get into the ” mood of writing” that I do not have to be inspired to write.
 Inspiration comes with action and that’s freewriting put me into action at once.

 And I learned another method from the prince of print, Gary Halbert, that ensures that I do not have to force myself to write a good piece.

-I downloaded his coat-of-arms piece to my Ipad, and copy it to get me into moving.
-It gets me into the mood of writing too, and better since I do not have to think of words to write.
+I downloaded his coat-of-arms piece to my Ipad, and copy it to get me moving.
+It gets me into the mood for writing too, and better since I do not have to think of words to write.
 I only need to copy.

 But do not underestimate this activity.
 Remember that writing is closer to thinking and I think well when I write.